mackenziekbrooks/dh180-w18-borndigital/assignments.md

 * What is this collection?
 (Give a basic inventory, remarking on anything especially unique or notable.)
 * What is the extent \(often expressed in linear feet\)?
 * What type of material does it contain?
 * How is the condition of the material?
 Has it been well-preserved?
-Does it need conservation?
+Does it need preservation/conservation?
 How can you tell?
 * How is it organized?
 Does the order appear to be original?
 How can you tell?
 * What is the provenance?
 * Who are the creators?
 How much can you learn from the material itself vs. secondary research?
 Are there voices missing from the story this collection tells?